Quinoa – Chenopodium Quinoa – is an annual herbaceous flowering plant in the Amaranth Family.

 Quinoa Seeds grow in 3 different colours white, red + black.
 The black & red quinoa seeds have a nutty texture + more antioxidants.

-HOW TO COOK First, rinse with clean water raw quinoa in a colander.
+FIRST RINSE with clean water raw quinoa in a colander.
 This is an important step for all grains to wash off their travels…for quinoa, the bitter saponins as well.
-Amount 1 cup raw quinoa = between 3 – 4 cups cooked quinoa

 IN A SAUCEPAN: 1 cup raw quinoa (rinsed) + 2 cups water – 1:2 ratio – bring to the boil; low simmer, lid off for 15 minutes until water is absorbed, grains are tender with a little bite.
 Turn off heat and rest with the lid on for 5 mins—Cool, then store in a glass container covered in the fridge.